AntoineArt/cwac-colormixer/README.markdown

 the library project itself to access the source code and resources of the `ColorMixer` library.
 When built using Eclipse, it depends upon the library being located at `../colormixer` with respect to the demo project.
-When built using Gradle, it depends upon the AAR in the CommonsWare repo.
+When built using Gradle/Android Studio, it uses the local `:colormixer` project for debug builds and the AAR artifact for release builds.

 License
 -------